Showing posts with label opryland. Show all posts

 Bass Pros Shop

-We rode to the Nashville Airport to pick up Lora then we rode to Opryland Hotel where we walked through all of their Gardens that were beautifully decorated for the Holidays.
+We rode to the Nashville Airport to pick up Lora.
+Then we rode to Opryland Hotel, where we walked through all of their Flower Gardens, which were beautifully decorated for the Holidays.
 The Cascade Gardens, the Garden Conservatory, and the Delta Island are each decorated with millions of lights, poinsettias, & a 48-foot Christmas tree at Delta Atrium.

-Outside were more lights, a manger scene, carriage rides, and on cold nights a hot roaring fire.
+Outside were more lights, a manger scene, carriage rides, and a hot roaring fire.

 Opryland Hotel